Why write an engineering internship resume?

 The internship or job that you are targeting will always have a list of criteria that the ideal candidate would be expected to be equipped with.

-Mainly, there are three types of keywords you will find in the JD of your target internship job posting:
+There are different types of keywords that you will find in the engineering internship job description:

-Perfect this section by using bucketing & bolding
+Perfect this Section by Using Grouping & Highlighting

 Doing this tells a recruiter your key expertise area in one go.